(formerly Tracker Trail)

 Washing with Jewelweed juice is also very effective.
 Just grab some of the plant, and smush it onto the affected area.
 The stems are the juiciest.

-Referring to Tom's Edible and Medicinal Field Guide, Black and White Birch leaf or spring growth tea does a fine job of allaying the itch and misery of poison ivy.
-Check pg.
-58.
+According to Tom Brown's Edible and Medicinal Field Guide, Black and White Birch leaf or spring growth tea does a fine job of allaying the itch and misery of poison ivy.
+Page 58.

 The following is from one of the Tracker mailing lists on the Internet.
 It was posted by Kevin Reeve.